a24k/pablof/README.md

 # About

-pablof - a Productive Assistant for a Better Life OF you and your team.
+pablof - a Productive Assistant for a Better Life OF you, your team, your family and our world.

 # Usage

-## Beta
+## Beta - Milestone Issue

 ### Workflow Example